LiberTEM

 LiberTEM is an open source platform for high-throughput distributed processing of large-scale binary data sets and live data streams using a modified MapReduce programming

-.
+model.
 The current focus is pixelated scanning transmission electron microscopy

 (STEM) and scanning electron beam diffraction data.